jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 * `mode: String` - pin mode.
 * `callback: Function(err: Error | null)`.

-Set GPIO port configuration.
+Sets GPIO port configuration.

 All pins bound to this port will have the given configuration.

 `callback` will be called after GPIO port is set.